fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 Optional:

-- `enabled` (String) The boolean value specifying whether the sync of the column into the destination is enabled.
+- `enabled` (Boolean) The boolean value specifying whether the sync of the column into the destination is enabled.
-- `hashed` (String) The boolean value specifying whether a column should be hashed
+- `hashed` (Boolean) The boolean value specifying whether a column should be hashed.